Community Health Equity and Promotion

 Our Programs and Services

 Clinic-based services are designed to increase access to health services and include:

 - Referrals & Support for "Green Card" Medical Requirements (for Adjustment of Status for permanent residence)

 Community-based activities aim to educate, enhance collaboration, and build capacity for improved health and well-being, and include:

 - Referrals to community partners, services and groups

 Communities We Work With

 Since the late 1970s, it is estimated that 50,000 documented refugees and asylees have resettled in San Francisco and been provided health assessments through our program.
-During the 1990’s, the number of refugees resettling in San Francisco declined, and currently there is an increase in asylees and certified victims of human trafficking who also qualify for refugee services and benefits and receive services from Newcomers Health Program.
-In recent years, we have served approximately 190-250 refugees and asylees per year upon their arrival in San Francisco by providing services ranging from outreach to medical interpretation to health education during initial health assessments.
-Currently we provide services to new arrivals from over 20 different countries, including; Thailand (Burmese refugees), China, various countries of Latin America, Mongolia, Iraq and republics of the former Soviet Union.
+During the 1990’s, the number of refugees resettling in San Francisco declined.
+Since then there has been an increase in asylees and certified victims of human trafficking who also qualify for refugee services and benefits and receive services from Newcomers Health Program.
+In recent years, we have served approximately 200-250 refugees and asylees per year upon their arrival in San Francisco by providing services including benefits outreach, comprehensive health and mental health assessments, medical interpretation, health education, and linkages to community resources.
+Currently we provide services to new arrivals from over 40 different countries, including; Thailand (Burmese refugees), China, Nepal, various countries of Latin America, Mongolia, Iraq, Iran, Afghanistan, and republics of the former Soviet Union.